Many still struggling 6 years after quake, nuclear disaster

 Survivors pledged to reconstruct their hometowns Saturday on the sixth anniversary of the 2011 earthquake, tsunami and nuclear disasters in northeastern Japan, with many still struggling to rebuild their lives.

-Although the evacuation order will be lifted in part of his hometown of Namie in Fukushima Prefecture at the end of this month, Masakura has decided not to return due to illness.
+Although the evacuation order will be lifted in part of his hometown of Namie in Fukushima Prefecture at the end of this month, Masukura has decided not to return due to illness.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.